'Within two months he was a different person' - Alexander-Arnold's journey from 'immature' teen to Liverpool star | Goal.com

 “I remember him and Ben Woodburn going up there at the same time, and the manager liked both of them.
 It was the best thing that could have happened to the pair of them, because it gave them that belief that they could actually be a player for the club.

-“Trent came back, and it was when you first starting seeing him and thinking ‘he looks like a Premier League player.’”
+“Trent came back, and it was when you first started seeing him and thinking ‘he looks like a Premier League player.’”

 Alexander-Arnold made his senior debut for Liverpool in October 2016, and impressed on his first Premier League start at Old Trafford a couple of months later.
 Still, it took a long-term injury to Nathaniel Clyne to give him a prolonged run in the side.
 Luck, Garrity points out, is a big factor in a young player’s development.